Napoleon's exile to St. Helena: Solitude at Longwood

 On December 10, 1815, a modest dwelling resembling a farmhouse was installed at Longwood House.
 Napoleon was under constant surveillance.
 Initially, Napoleon anticipated that he would be treated as a distinguished guest.
-However, he soon realized that this was not the case and was subjected to numerous humiliations at the hands of Hudson Lowe, the new governor of the island, whom he first met on April 17, 1816.
+However, he soon realised that this was not the case and was subjected to numerous humiliations at the hands of Hudson Lowe, the new governor of the island, whom he first met on April 17, 1816.
 Tensions emerged between Napoleon and Lowe.
 According to instructions from the British government, Lowe declined to acknowledge Napoleon as an emperor or even as "General Bonaparte."
 Instead, he addressed him as Napoleon Bonaparte, deleting the "u" in Buonaparte, Napoleon's original name.

-His weapons were confiscated, his correspondence was opened (which prompted the French to devise strategies and enlist accomplices to send uncensored letters), and his freedom of movement was severely restricted.
-This forced exile intensified emotional distress and facilitated the emergence of disruptive behaviors among those who shared his circumstances, with the oppressive heat and humidity exacerbating the situation.
+His weapons were confiscated, his correspondence was opened (which prompted the French to devise strategies and enlist accomplices to send uncensored letters), and his freedom of movement around the island was severely restricted.
+This forced exile intensified emotional distress and facilitated the emergence of disruptive behaviours among those who shared his circumstances, with the oppressive heat and humidity exacerbating the situation.
 The Emperor reflected on his life and reign, dictating his memoirs to his companions in misfortune.
-Meanwhile, travelers stopping over at Saint Helena persistently sought authorization from Napoleon's guards to catch a glimpse of the captive.
+Meanwhile, travellers stopping over at Saint Helena persistently sought authorisation from Napoleon's guards to catch a glimpse of the captive.
 On July 18, 1816, foreign commissioners arrived on the island, charged with reporting back to their respective courts on the situation.
 By the end of 1816, Emmanuel de Las Cases departed from Saint Helena (he would subsequently publish The Memorial of Saint Helena in 1823).